Izazzubayer/raf-rafin-interiordesign/GIT-PUSH-COMMANDS.md

 git add .

 # Create initial commit
-git commit -m "Initial commit: InteriorVista portfolio website with GSAP animations"
+git commit -m "Initial commit: Umbrella Interiors portfolio website with GSAP animations"

 # Create the repository on GitHub and push
 # (You'll need to create the repo on GitHub first, OR use GitHub CLI)